libretro/docs/docs/library/flycast.md

 ### Device types

-The FlyCast core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):
+The Flycast core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):

 #### User 1 - 4 device types